kkirstein/rust-hdf5/Readme.md

 ## Status

-This project has just started...
+This project is stalled and will not be further developed.
+For [HDF5](https://www.hdfgroup.org/)-binding please have a look at the [hdf5-rs](https://github.com/aldanor/hdf5-rs) project.

 ## Build